StanBurton/Projects/README.md

 ## Different test items from IT companies.

-> **Here you can look at the different technologies and functionality of the application on the stack.**
+> **Here you can see different applications on different technologies with different functionalities**
 >
 > - **[Test 1](https://github.com/Stassras/on-travel-test)**
 > - **[Test 2](https://github.com/Stassras/softcorp-test)**